yebrai/OurHome/README.md

 ## ✨ About Us ✨

-> Hi! my name is [Ignacio Moni] , and I'm learning JavaScript language.
-I enjoy teamworking while learning new features!
+> Hi! we are [Ignacio Moni] and [Ivan Yebra], and we're learning JavaScript language. we're enjoy teamworking while learning new features!

-> My name is [Ivan Yebra], I am learning web programming and this project seems interesting to me to relate what I learned about programming and what I previously studied about investments.

 ## Description